 If you’re looking to earn rewards, normally you have to choose: a high-yield rotating-category card, or a low-maintenance flat-rate card without bonus rates.
 The Chase Freedom Flex seeks to blend those two categories a little closer together while throwing in a hefty dose of money-saving perks as well.

-The card is a great fit for a wide range of cardholders because of its 5% first-year bonus on grocery purchases and 3% cash back on dining purchases.
+The card is a great fit for a wide range of cardholders because of its $200 bonus and 3% cash back on dining purchases.
 It’s a good option if you own a Chase Sapphire Preferred or Chase Sapphire Reserve, too, because the Preferred and Reserve give you additional redemption options you don’t get with the Flex (more on that in the Redeeming Rewards section).

 Multiple cash-back rewards categories